Michil783/heli_telem_display/README.md

 Heli Telem.
 Display - Full Screen Telemetry Display for Electric Helicopters - JETI

 Compatible with DS-12, DS-24, DS-14 II, DS-16 II and corresponding DC models.
-I tried to get it also running on older models without color displkay (e.g. DS-16) but it is too big in memory consumption.
+No chance to get it running on older models without color display (e.g. DS-16), it is too big in memory consumption.

 By Michael Leopoldseder forked from the excellent work of Nick Pedersen (https://github.com/nickthenorse/heli_telem_display)